The real reason Amazon is sinking $1.4 billion into new offices

 But Rishi says employers see things differently.
 Company leaders have told him that while the past few months have proven that they can operate their businesses virtually, few believe they can grow their businesses virtually.

 “Because of COVID and because virtual work is now accepted and recognized, [the idea] that offices go away is too simplistic a way of looking at the world of tomorrow,” Rishi says.
 “The equation is much more complex, and the complexity comes from the risk of the portability of talent, which in the tech sector is a huge issue.
 Has been, will continue to be.”
-For qualified software engineers and web developers, the required skillset of a job at Facebook isn’t that much different from a job at Twitter, for example, which makes it easier for these workers to jump from one to the other.
+For qualified software engineers and web developers, the required skill set of a job at Facebook isn’t that much different from a job at Twitter, for example, which makes it easier for these workers to jump from one to the other.

 And the demand for these workers is expected to grow.
 The U.S. Bureau of Labor Statistics estimates that computer and information technology employment will grow 12% from 2018 to 2028, above the average for all occupations.
 Tech companies especially are in constant competition for talent, Rishi says, and he suspects that the longer that talent works from home, the easier it will be for them to take the bait of another company.
 The worker “can pick up and move tomorrow and the day after tomorrow and the day after,” he says.
 “And the cost of acquisition of talent is significant.”
 According to recent figures from the U.S. Department of Labor, some software engineering talent coming to the U.S. on H-1B visas were paid salaries in the hundreds of thousands of dollars by Google and Facebook, and up to $1.9 million in one case.